 - Pour in the butternut squash and sauté in the oil for 6-8 minutes or until lightly softened

-- Add the leeks and lightly sauté for 2-3 minutes
+- Add the leeks and apple and lightly sauté for 2-3 minutes

 - Pour in the bone broth, and seasonings (reserving the green onion).
 Stir to combine